AviatrixSystems/Docs/HowTos/Ingress_Protection_Transit_FireNet_Fortigate.rst

 	#. place an internal AWS Load Balancer to load balance traffic to private application server in Application Spoke

 	#. set up the related network components and private application web server with HTTP and port 8080

+Please adjust the settings depending on your requirements.

 Step 1.
 Create an AWS Application Load Balancer with scheme Internet-facing
 ---------------------------------------------------------------------------